Draw the condensed structural formula, or line-angle formula if c... | Study Prep in Pearson+

 Line-Angle Formula

 The line-angle formula, also known as the skeletal formula, is a shorthand representation of organic molecules where vertices represent carbon atoms and lines represent bonds.
-This method omits hydrogen atoms attached to carbons, simplifying the drawing of complex structures, especially cyclic compounds.
-For cyclic structures, the line-angle formula allows for a clear depiction of the ring's shape and connectivity without cluttering the diagram with hydrogen atoms.
+This method is particularly useful for cyclic compounds and larger molecules, as it reduces clutter by omitting hydrogen atoms attached to carbons.
+For ethyl alcohol, the line-angle formula would depict the carbon backbone and the hydroxyl group in a clear, simplified manner.

 Recommended video: